 Miss Paula Skelly joined St. Begh's as a Year 6 classteacher in September 2018.
 She has extensive experience as a teacher and leader in local schools.
 Paula sits on the Health & Safety Committee.

-Associate Member:
+Associate Members:

 Mrs. Hayley Hodgson joined St. Begh's as a Year 3 classteacher and deputy headteacher in September 2023.
 She has 15 years teaching and leading experience in KS2 and with NPQSL.
 She also has previous governing body experience as a staff governor at a previous school.
 Hayley sits on the Curriculum & Standards Committee.